great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 ---
-title: How to create a new Expectation Suite using Profiling Framework
+title: How to create a new Expectation Suite using a Custom Profiler
 ---
 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-In this tutorial, you will develop hands-on experience with configuring a Profiler <TechnicalTag tag="profiler" text="Profiler" /> to create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />.
+In this tutorial, you will develop hands-on experience with configuring a Custom Profiler <TechnicalTag tag="profiler" text="Profiler" /> to create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />.
 You will <TechnicalTag tag="profiling" text="Profile" /> several <TechnicalTag tag="batch" text="Batches" /> of NYC yellow taxi trip data to come up with reasonable estimates for the ranges of <TechnicalTag tag="expectation" text="Expectations" /> for several numeric columns.

 ## Prerequisites